Privacy Policy

 (b) health information about an individual; or

-(c) genetic information about an individual that is not otherwise health information; or
+(c) genetic information about an individual that is not otherwise health information.

 Small Business Operators is a person or organisation that has an annual turnover of $3,000,000 or less.
 For the purposes of the Privacy Act 1988 health service providers or businesses that trade in Personal Information are not Small Business Operators.